UrosDoe7/lab-environment-for-dynatrace-training/README.md

 The VM are installed and stopped.
 Start the VM when you are readey on your Azure portals : https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Compute%2FVirtualMachines

-If you install Easytravel, dy default, the mongodb is shutdown every 4 hours during 20 minutes.
+If you install Easytravel, by default, the mongodb is shutdown every 4 hours during 20 minutes.
-You can verify the con with this command : sudo crontab -l
+To show the cron, use this command :   sudo crontab -l
-You can edit  the con with this command : sudo crontab -e
+To edit the cron, this command :       sudo crontab -e
-And erase the cron with this command : sudo crontab -r
+And to erase the cron, this one :      sudo crontab -r

 **DEPRECATED - EASYTRAVEL LAB** :
 Prerequisite : Ubuntu VM installed